-Scott Turnbull is the National Technology Leader for US Ignite and is a key member of the Smart Gigabit Communities team.
+Scott Turnbull is the Director of Technology for US Ignite and is a key member of the Smart Gigabit Communities team.
 He brings twenty years of experience in academic, scholarly and public sector IT to the team.

 Prior to joining US Ignite, Scott served as the Technology Section Chief for the joint State and Federal public safety force managing the UCI Road Race event in Richmond Virginia and managing IT planning for public safety applications and infrastructure with Henrico County Virginia.

-From 2011 to 2015 he served as the Technical Leader of the Academic Preservation Trust and collaborated on the technical architecture of the Digital Preservation Network, both piloted at the University of Virginia as a joint digital archive for a consortium of 17 to 50+ major research universities nationally.
-Prior to 2011 Scott worked as the Head of Software Engineering at the Emory University Libraries helping to start the Digital Scholarship Common, and managed or developed dozens of projects for Digital Scholarship or Scholarly support.
+From 2011 to 2015 he served as the Head of Technology of the Academic Preservation Trust and collaborated on the technical architecture of the Digital Preservation Network, both piloted at the University of Virginia as a joint digital archive for a consortium of 17 to 50+ major research universities nationally.
+Prior to 2011 Scott worked as the Head of Software Engineering at the Emory University Libraries helping to start the Digital Scholarship Commons, and managed or developed dozens of projects for Digital Scholarship or Scholarly support.

 He is also a veteran of the US Army, having served in the Intelligence Corps.